MicrosoftDocs/power-platform/power-virtual-agents/authoring-language-support.md

 You can create chatbots in Power Virtual Agents in a number of languages.
 This means your bots can reach a much broader audience and engage with more markets all around the world.

 The current Public Preview experience of language support lets you create a new bot in one of the languages listed in this article.
+During Public Preview, the bot's content will be localized, but the UI will remain in English.

 ## Specify a language for your bot